 All the fall favorites are at Sidhu Farms Pumpkin Patch, and they asked us to ask you to bring your dog.
 Boop snootin’ boogie on down to the U-pick pumpkin patch, corn maze, and hayrides.
 Pup’ll beg for bites from the food trucks (on-site every weekend in Oct.).

-Make a reservation for your private wolf pack to roam Creek House Farm.
-Ideal for four-legged babies (and two-legged babies,) this farm has the fall fixins.
-Pick from 20 variations of pumpkin before you test your aim at the pumpkin slingshot.
+Make a reservation for your wolf pack to roam Creek House Farm.
+Ideal for furry frens (and young humans) this farm has the fall fixins.
+Pick from 20 variations of pumpkins before you test your aim at the pumpkin slingshot.
 Try not to embarrass doggo; he’s got a keen eye.

 Know of any other Washington pumpkin patches that are dog-friendly?
-Bark at us in the comments, and pawlease tag us in pictures of your pooch in the patch.
+Bark at us in the comments, and pawlease tag @SidewalkDog in pictures of your pooch in the patch.